RMerl/asuswrt-merlin/README-merlin.txt

 374.40 Beta 1 (1-March-2014)
-   - KNOWN ISSUE: Some people are experiencing random reboots with the RT-AC68U running firmwares based on recent Asus GPL.
-     If you are are affected, please revert to 374.40 alpha4 for now.
-     Asus are looking into the issue, which affects this model since 374_4422.

    - NEW: Merged with Asus's 374_4561 GPL.
 Notable changes:
        * Various security-related fixes
        * Redesigned Parental Control webui